SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/admin.listCategories.md

 \[\[ENDIF\]\]

-See also <a href="https://community.superoffice.com/en/Technical/Blog/reply-templates-on-categories-in-service-what-is-that/" target="_blank">Reply templates on Categories in Service... what is that?</a>
+See also [Reply templates on Categories in Service... what is that?][1]

 ## What would you like to do now?